zhiyhu/scFT-paper/README.md

 * In `deconvolution/DEanalysis_EMThigh_TCGA.Rmd` and its report `deconvolution/d DEanalysis_EMThigh_TCGA.html`, we studied the molecular characteristics of those EMT-high tumours that had worse prognosis.

-## Video
+## Animation

-A video explaining the bio finding of our work at https://youtu.be/AwKZVEtzjhs
+A video explaining the biomedical finding of our work at https://youtu.be/AwKZVEtzjhs

 [![Watch the video](https://img.youtube.com/vi/AwKZVEtzjhs/hqdefault.jpg)](https://youtu.be/AwKZVEtzjhs)